Hezbollah rejected US overtures, still open to diplomacy to avoid wider war

 Those comments were widely interpreted as reflecting the possibility of a negotiated deal settling the status of disputed border areas.

-An Israeli official told Reuters Israel's government has "relayed lots of demands," without giving details.
-"One way or another, our 80,000 northern residents will be returning home," the official said.
+An Israeli official told Reuters that the Israeli government has “relayed lots of demands”, without giving details.
+“One way or another, our 80,000 northern residents will be returning home,” the official said.